fwojcik/smhasher3/README.md

 domain/unlicense/CC0, or MIT.
 Each file should have its license terms clearly stated at the top.

+Files under results/ have the Creative Commons Attribution 4.0 International license (CC BY 4.0).

 Files under util/parallel_hashmap/ have the Apache 2 license.

 All other files in this distribution (including, but not limited to,